Certified Learning Assistants Program (CLAP)

 Learning Assistants (LAs) are undergraduate peer educators that work with students in the classroom setting to support and facilitate active learning in courses that are traditionally difficult or have high enrollment.
 LAs in CLAP are unique because they are required to enroll in an LA pedagogy/training course concurrent to their first quarter as an LA.
 In most situations, LAs have taken the course (or a professor-approved, equivalent course) and have performed well in it.
 LAs are an important part of the instructional team.
 In the classroom, LAs support professors and graduate teaching assistants (TAs) with active learning- typically in the form of group activities or discussions.
 Outside the classroom, LAs meet, reflect, and plan course curriculum and student progress with professors and TAs on a weekly basis.
-LAs are not permitted to lead instruction (unsupervised), hold independent office hours, or perform any course-related administrative tasks, such as grading.
+LAs are not permitted to lead instruction (unsupervised), hold independent, administrative office hours, or perform any course-related administrative tasks, such as grading.

 What do Learning Assistants actually do?

 Learning Assistants are pedagogically trained to facilitate Active Learning during instruction.
 The main responsibility of an LA is to support their professor and TAs by assisting students engaged in Active Learning.
 LAs are expected to interact with students to facilitate collaborative activities and discussions.
 LAs are not expected to be content experts.
 LAs are trained to become learning experts.
 Undoubtedly, students will have many questions.
 LAs do not immediately respond to student questions or misconceptions with answers or explanations.
 Instead, LAs learn to guide students to their own conclusions at a metacognitive level.
 From an observer’s standpoint, LAs circulate the classroom, assist students that ask for help, and check for understanding with all students.

 What is the Learning Assistant pedagogy/training course?